+Will the pandemic continue to rage and cripple the global market?
 Will we hit a tech bust?
 Will Tesla shares and stocks, in general, come spiraling down?
-Or, will a pandemic rage and tank the global market?
 It’s certainly possible, but these examples showcase the fact that even the experts can’t predict the financial future.
 That means we – normal humans that we are – can’t either.

 Trust Good Money Habits, Not Your Gut

 It’s easy to find stories of that one person who picked the right stock just before it shot up and made him a millionaire, or the woman who wisely pulled out of the market just before a big dip.
 Some people get lucky.
 What you don’t hear are the stories of people who pulled their entire retirement out of stocks during the doldrums of the 2008 Recession only to miss out on the huge, double-digit recovery in the following years.

 The truth is, a few people get lucky, but most of us guess wrong when we try to predict the stock market or the next big bubble.
 We have a natural propensity to want to buy when prices are going up and to sell when prices are going down, which is, of course, the exact opposite of the famous adage, “buy low, sell high.”

 Here at WIFE, we’d like to offer different advice.
 Since we can’t know when high is high and low is truly low, we say, “Invest wisely for the long term.”